httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Encoding

-The header in this document encodes certificates as Structured Field Byte Sequences ({{Section 3.3.5 of RFC8941}}).
+The headers in this document encode certificates as Structured Field Byte Sequences ({{Section 3.3.5 of RFC8941}}).

 The binary sequence is always a DER {{!ITU.X690.1994}} PKIX certificate.
 The